sonmac1203/health-rate-monitor/public/docs.md

 ## 8. Update the measurement settings of a device

 This endpoint will be called as the user attempts to update the measurement settings.
 Similarly to the `add_new_device` endpoint, the body of this request includes an `access_token`.
-As this endpoint is called, the server will update the record in the database with new values, then add the settings to an array called `recent_settings` for future use (limit to only 3 records), then make a POST request to Particle Cloud to notify the device.
+As this endpoint is called, the server will update the record in the database with new values, then make a POST request to Particle Cloud to notify the device.

 **URL** : `/api/update_measurement_settings`